SHUR1K-N/WiFi-Mangoapple-Resources/README.md

 6. "Update Access Point" button, regardless of the above setting

 ## Can't format USB flash drive OR USB flash drive not recognized
-1. Verify the USB flash drive is OK by checking it out on your Windows host first
+1. Verify the USB flash drive is OK by checking it out on your Windows machine first
 2. Try manually formatting the USB flash drive (Windows defaults are OK)
 3. Re-attach it and see if it gets picked up correctly (″USB & Storage″ section on the ″Advanced″ page of the web UI should show you the model), or you could run ″lsusb″ / ″lsblk″ manually via SSH
 4. If it's picked up, try running format_sd again (from *outside* the /sd/ directory)
+5. If none of the above works, run the following commands:
+   `opkg update`
+   `opkg install kmod-usb-storage-uas`
+6. Try running format_sd again (from *outside* the /sd/ directory)
-5. If none of this works, try another USB flash drive altogether (2 people have reported that fixed it)
+7. If none of this works, try another USB flash drive altogether (multiple people have reported that fixed it)